karanpratapsingh/learn-go/README.md

 And as we can see, it prints the type as `float64` and `uint`.

-_Note that this is different from parsing_
+_Note that this is different from parsing._

 ## Alias types